ExaFEL/exafel_project/adse13-225/LZ08/README.md

     weak_fraction = 0.7           # Determines how many of the weak spots to include.
     threshold = 1e2               # Threshold is analogous to the same parameter in spotfinding.

-The diffBragg.integrate command line program takes arguments pred.phil, proc_for_pred.phil, input directory, and output directory.
+The diffBragg.integrate command line program takes arguments simulation.phil, sim_processing.phil, input directory, and output directory.
 The input directory is where to look for the results of stage one processing.
 (The program will look for files in the organization and naming conventions used by stage one.)
 Additional command line arguments are as follows:

     --numdev 4                    # Specifies number of GPUs per node.
     --hopInputName pred           # Must match the column name of the predicted pixels in the pandas tables generated in stage one.
-    --cmdLinePhil <kwargs>        # Any arguments passed here will override any arguments in the proc.phil and proc_for_pred.phil as applicable.
+    --cmdlinePhil <kwargs>        # Any arguments passed here will override any arguments in the simulation.phil and sim_processing.phil files as applicable.
+                                  # Note, however, that some arguments must be supplied in the phil file and not with the --cmdlinePhil flag.

 Following this step, the command line program ens.hopper must be run twice with different inputs.
 The first time reads the input and generates "pre-imported" files that will take significantly less time to read with each cycle of global refinement.
 The second time carries out global refinement.
 These two runs are differentiated by the flag --preImport (pass on the first run).
 On the second run, you should supply the matching path that the first one generated.

 Parameters to ens.hopper describe the global parameters to refine.
 Here, these are encapsulated in stage_two_test.phil.
 A few are described below:

-    prep_time = 60                # This time (in seconds) must be long enough for the "prep" steps to finish before all ranks start work. spectrum_from_imageset = True # Should match pred.phil. use_restraints = False        # If False, the restraints are the data themselves.
+    prep_time = 60                # This time (in seconds) must be long enough for the "prep" steps to finish before all ranks start work.
+                                  # This must be supplied in the phil file.
+When rerunning the second time, diffBragg will announce that it does not recognize this parameter, which is fine.
+    spectrum_from_imageset = True # Should match pred.phil.
+    use_restraints = False        # If False, the restraints are the data themselves.
 Otherwise we restrain to a starting model.

 On the first run, we must also specify --outdir and supply a directory name that we then match in the second run as a command line argument (without keywords and without flags).
 Any other arguments to the first run of ens.hopper are safely ignored, including command line arguments.

-On the second run, we must be sure to pass load_data_from_refl=True (preceded by --cmdlinePhil if this is on the command line) and --refl ens.hopper.imported (before the --cmdlinePhil flag, if present).
+On the second run, we must be sure to pass --refl ens.hopper.imported (before the --cmdlinePhil flag, if present).
 We will also need a new --outdir specified here.

 These three steps, diffBragg.integrate, ens.hopper (preimport) and ens.hopper (real execution), should each be run with a separate srun command inside the SLURM job.